pirl-unc/golfy/README.md

     verbose=False)
 ```

-A key parameter to `find_best_solution` is `allow_extra_pools`, which determines whether Golfy is allowed to expand the number of total pools beyond the minimum by the `ceil(num_peptides * num_replicates / max_peptides_per_pool)`.
+A key parameter to `find_best_design` is `allow_extra_pools`, which determines whether Golfy is allowed to expand the number of total pools beyond the minimum by the `ceil(num_peptides * num_replicates / max_peptides_per_pool)`.
 If Golfy cannot add extra pools then
-it may not be able to find a valid solution for every combination of parameters (but will still give you the solution with the least constraint violations that it could construct and optimize).
+it may not be able to find a valid solution for every combination of parameters (but will still give you the design with the least constraint violations that it could construct and optimize).

-### Initialization and optimization of solutions
+### Initialization and optimization of designs

-If you want more control over the way that solutions are initialized and optimized you can use the `golfy.init` and `golfy.optimize` functions directly.
+If you want more control over the way that desgins are initialized and optimized you can use the `golfy.init` and `golfy.optimize` functions directly.

 ```python